 How to achieve raindrop nails at home:

 2) Once touch dry, choose a nail shade and apply two coats for maximum colour payoff.
 The great thing about raindrop nails is that because each droplet is clear, it works on any hue, particularly blue or stormy grey to complement the droplets.
-With nude nails trending, also try an understated fleshy pink like this style created by Korean actress, Qma, or this look courtesy of nail artist Nami Nail.
-Clear droplets work equally as well on bare nails dressed in a layer of clear topcoat for a minimal look and feel.
+With nude nails trending, you can also try an understated fleshy pink, clear droplets work equally as well on bare nails dressed in a layer of clear topcoat for a minimal look and feel.

 4) For the raindrops, you'll need a metal dotting tool.
 You could also use a toothpick, but it's a good idea to snip off the sharp end to maximise the surface area, which will help you achieve the droplets easily.

-5) The droplets will look a tad more professional if you use a clear gel top coat, such as Red Carpet Manicure Brilliance Seal & Shine Top Coat, £12.95, but you'll need an additional at-home UV lamp to cure the polish, so that it dries properly.
+5) The droplets will look a tad more professional if you use a clear gel top coat, but you'll need an additional at-home UV lamp to cure the polish, so that it dries properly.

-Make sure your dotting tool or toothpick is saturated in gel polish before letting it drop very gently on to the nail.
-It's up to you how many droplets you create, but it looks cool to vary in size, like this style created by Niya's Nails on Instagram.
+Make sure your dotting tool or toothpick is saturated in gel polish before letting it drop very gently onto the nail.
+It's up to you how many droplets you create, but it looks cool (and more realistic) to vary in size.